nonoesp/GettingArchitectureDoneKit/README.md

 ## Me

 I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and blog at [nono.ma/says](http://nono.ma/says).
-I would love to hear about it if you use this library.
+If you use this library, I would love to hear about it.
 Thanks!